marho13/boatSimulator/README.md

 For the controls related to the simulation, you can go to: https://github.com/marho13/SteeringDockingPaper

-To change the port, go into the assets folder, then the socketio folder, then the websocketsharp, in there you will find a script called WebSocket.cs...
+The socketio module is taken from: https://github.com/udacity/self-driving-car-sim To change the port, go into the assets folder, then the socketio folder, then the websocketsharp, in there you will find a script called WebSocket.cs...
 This is where you change the port, in case you want to use train multiple agents